MZO Chair

 This iconic chair played a leading role in one of the fairy tales of Danish furniture design.
 However – more curiously – it is also on display at The Workers Museum in Copenhagen.
 This chair was designed specifically with the ambition to create a chair that working class Danes could afford.

-With mazo's new edition this classical chair is once again made available to everyone looking for a quality dining chair.
+With Mazo's new edition this classic chair is once again made available to everyone looking for a quality dining chair.

 The chair is crafted in steam bend beechwood and is available with upholstery for extra comfort